Gingko Bioworks, valued at $15B, begins trading today: Here’s how their business works – TechCrunch

 “I’m just sorta like: some will work, some won’t work.
 Some will take a year, some will take three years.
 It doesn’t really matter, as long as everybody is working with us,” he says.
 “Apple doesn’t stress about what apps are going to be the next big app in the app store,” he continues.

 One key metric to watch for Gingko going forward will be how many new cell programs they’re managing to close.
-So far, Gingko has added thirty programs this year, says Kelly.
+So far, Gingko has added 30 programs this year, says Kelly.
 Last year, there were 50 programs.

-Remember: some of the projects are Gingko spinouts, like Motif Foodworks, not customers that come to the platform on their own.
+Remember: Some of the projects are Gingko spinouts, like Motif Foodworks, not customers that come to the platform on their own.
 And historically, the number of companies Gingko has partnered with has been a point of criticism.
-Per SEC documents, the majority of revenue came from two large partners in 2020 – though Kelly told Business Insider that this was a pandemic-related downturn.
+Per SEC documents, the majority of revenue came from two large partners in 2020 — though Kelly told Business Insider that this was a pandemic-related downturn.

 The more programs Gingko has, the more it becomes insulated from the success or failure of any one product.
 Plus it’s a sign that people are at least using the “app store” for biology.